-1.3.3 Field Experience Governance Committee
+- 1.3.3 Field Experience Governance Committee - c.

-- c.
 This committee shall include the Director of Field Experiences (Chair), university faculty representatives, P-12 clinical faculty and partner school administrative representatives. - d.
 The committee shall be responsible for: - 7.
 Meeting twice a year, in the fall and spring. - 8.
-Making recommendations regarding governance and policy of field experiences. - 9.
-Designing, implementing, and evaluating field experiences and clinical practices in collaboration with school partners. - 10.
+Making recommendations regarding governance and policy of field experiences.

+- Designing, implementing, and evaluating field experiences and clinical practices in collaboration with school partners. - 10.
 Ensuring that candidate experiences include working with diverse populations, including higher education and P-12 school faculty, candidates, and students in P-12 schools. - 11.
-Ensuring input from P-12 teachers and/or administrators on candidate preparation.
+Ensuring input from P-12 teachers and/or administrators on candidate preparation. - 12.
+Keep minutes in the Office of Field Experiences.